Bailey-95/fullstack-interview-task/README.md

         - `/export/investments` generates csv for all investments

 - How to run any additional scripts or tests you may have added
+    - Run npm i in the admin folder to install Axios Dependancy
 - Relating to the task please add answers to the following questions;
     1. How might you make this service more secure?
         - Rather than responding with the CSV, generating a link to download an encrypted CSV.
         - Removing confidential personal data ie. name from the csv.
+        - Utilize Whitelisted IP addresses.
+        - It is mention in notes that there are sufficient security middleware, permissions access and PII safe protocols.
+But ensuring confidential data is note stored in logs.
     2. How would you make this solution scale to millions of records?
         - Paramaters in the API call ie. Created after x date, Holdings, Value etc.
         - Pagenation in the API endpoint.
         - Rather than responding with the CSV, generating a link to download an encrypted CSV once ready.
+        - Utilizing Scalable Cloud Service Providers
     3. What else would you have liked to improve given more time?
         - Implementing generation of CSV based on userID.
         - Tidy up code, moving functions into their own functions repo to be used accross services.
         - Generation of CSV for holdings under specified companies.
+        - Improve error handling and catching.

 On completion email a link to your repository to your contact at Moneyhub and ensure it is publicly accessible.